Josef Kammhuber: Defence of the Reich

-He organised the night fighting units into a chain known to the British as the Kammhuber Line, in which a series of radar stations with overlapping coverage.
+Kammhuber organised the night fighting units into a chain known to the British as the Kammhuber Line, a series of radar stations with overlapping coverage.
 The stations were layered three deep from Denmark to the middle of France, each covering a zone about 32 km long (north-south) and 20 km wide (east-west).
 Each control centre was known as a Himmelbett (four-poster bed) zone, consisting of a Freya radar with a range of about 100 km, a number of searchlights spread through the cell, and one primary and one backup night fighter assigned to the cell.
 Royal Air Force (RAF) bombers flying into Germany or France would have to cross the line at some point and the radar would direct a searchlight to illuminate the aircraft.
 Once this had happened, other manually controlled searchlights would also pick up the aeroplane and the night fighter would be directed to intercept the illuminated bomber.
 Demands by Bürgermeisters in Germany led to the recall of the searchlights to the major cities.

 Later versions of the Himmelbett added two Würzburg radars, with a range of about 30 km.
 Unlike the early-warning Freya radar, Würzburgs were accurate (and complex) tracking radars.
 One would be locked onto the night fighter as soon as it entered the cell.
 After the Freya picked up a target the second Würzburg would lock onto it, thereby allowing controllers in the Himmelbett center to get continual readings on the positions of both aircraft, controlling them to a visual interception.
 To aid in this, a number of the night fighters were fitted with a short-range infrared device known as 'Spanner anlage' but these proved almost useless in practice.